AudreyKj/sign-for-cause/README.md

 In this app, users can register/login, create a profile, sign for a cause and discover the full list of signers. <br />

-The homepage features a customizable design, as users can change its background color.
+The homepage features a customizable design where users can change its background color.

 [visit live app](https://sign-for-cause.herokuapp.com/)

 ## Features

+-   change background-color of page
 -   login/register
--   create a profile
+-   create & update profile
 -   sign (using canvas)
 -   see list of signers
 -   filter signers by city
+-   delete signature
+-   logout

 ## Tech